-in the Asheville area without the added bustle of the summertime rush.
+Asheville's spring season offers mild temperatures, blooming mountain flora and fauna, and all of the cultural and area activities you'd expect in the Asheville area without the added bustle of the summertime rush.
 Hiking adventures lead to soft spring breezes and budding green on the trees and blooming native wildflowers.
 You can even check out the bloom schedule to see the variety of wildflowers that will likely be in bloom during your time in the area.

-Things to do in Asheville in spring
+Things to Do in Asheville This Spring

-the annual Biltmore Blooms, a budding gardener's paradise that runs from March through May and features over 130,000 flowers.
-Check-in with the bloom schedule to see what variety of flower will likely be blooming during your visit.
+The Biltmore House is one of Asheville's primary attractions.
+Springtime is an especially beautiful time to visit the Biltmore Estate during the annual Biltmore Blooms, a budding gardener's paradise that runs from March through May and features over 130,000 flowers.
+Check in with the bloom schedule to see what variety of flowers will likely be blooming during your visit.
 The North Carolina Arboretum also offers beautiful gardens during this time of year.

-- Springtime is when whitewater rafting and ziplining comes out from its winter hibernation, beginning in March.
-Generally you'll begin to see some warmer days in mid to late March and early April, but either way, rafting companies provide rafting participants with wetsuits so that you can enjoy the whitewater trips even if temperatures are colder during the day of your visit.
+Springtime is when whitewater rafting and zip lining comes out from its winter hibernation, beginning in March.
+Generally, you'll begin to see some warmer days in mid to late March and early April, but either way, rafting companies provide rafting participants with wetsuits so that you can enjoy the whitewater trips even if temperatures are colder during the day of your visit.

-- Festivals begin to come back in full force during the springtime.
-Some popular spring festivals include Asheville Orchid Festival, the Herb Festival, LEAF Festival, Montford Music & Arts Festival, Asheville Beer Week and Festival and more!
+Festivals begin to come back in full force during the springtime.
+Some popular spring festivals include Asheville Orchid Festival, the Herb Festival, LEAF Festival, Montford Music & Arts Festival, Asheville Beer Week and Festival, and more!

-- With spring arrival comes great birdwatching opportunities on area hikes.
+With spring arrival comes great birdwatching opportunities on area hikes.
 Asheville has over 200 varieties of birds that live in the area year-round -- including Bald Eagles, Peregrine Falcons, Great Blue Herons, and Pileated Woodpeckers.